timmcginley/41936/Subjects/MEP/index.md

 * BIM modelling of technical equipment
 * Thermal simulations using IDA ICE including parameter variations
 * Using BIM tools and ensure input o space planning
-* Energy calculations using Be18
+* Energy calculations and peak loads estimation using whole-building IDAICE simulation

 ## Chief Consultants can support...
 * The design process is complex and often you need to understand the needs of the other consultants in the team.
 The chief consultants can help you prepare better for the coordination task.